9 pm. A college campus in the Midwest. Rob sits down to study. His inner monologue:

 I’ve edited the host file on my Macbook so that it blocks my biggest time sink offenders.
 These include news sites and web forums I enjoy browsing, Facebook, Reddit, YouTube, Google Reader.
 I can’t access these sites at all on my work computer.
 Yeah, I could change the host file back to what it was, but like I said, it’s kind of a pain to do that, so I don’t even bother.
 My laziness is actually a boon here.
 Huzzah!

-If I want to check these sites out, I use my iPad.
-When I need to get work done, I’ll just keep the iPad in another room or drive to a coffee shop and leave the iPad at home.
+If I want to check these sites out, I use my Android tablet.
+When I need to get work done, I’ll just keep the tablet in another room or drive to a coffee shop and leave the tablet at home.
 Also, by having a computer just for work, I find myself getting into a work frame of mind much faster than before.

-I use the second, less restrictive site blocking method to limit my time spent on gmail and a few sites that monitor web traffic on AoM.
+I use the Focus app, to limit my time spent on gmail and a few sites that monitor web traffic on AoM.
 These sites are important for work, and I still want to be able to access them on my work computer, but they can distract me from actually getting work done.
-I use Chrome Nanny (got it before the developer took it down) to grant me access to my gmail account and my web analytics during short time windows throughout the day.

 By implementing these methods to curb my mindless surfing, I suddenly found myself with a ton of free time I didn’t know existed.
 It was amazing.
 Give it a try if you’re looking to be a more productive, industrious, and successful man.